rit-sendlabs/rit-sendlabs.github.io/index.md

+#SEcure Networks and Devices Laboratory

 We are an [academic research group](people.md) at the [Rochester Institute of Technology](https://rit-sendlabs.github.io/).

 Our focus is on Network and Internet Security.

-# Network Security?
+## Network Security?
 That's a Broad Area!

 True!
 There are various perspectives we can use to understand networks.
 - Networks themselves: the graph of connections